Model Switching Dynamics in Inverter Using Simscape Electrical

 Simscape Electrical 3 phase converter - Select this option to use the Converter (Three-Phase) and PMSM blocks.

 Simscape Electrical Modular Multilevel converter - Select this option to use the Ideal Semiconductor Switch and PMSM blocks.
+This option simulates the Simscape Electrical modular multilevel converter using a low voltage.

 3. Select an option from the InverterSelected radio group and click Run on the Simulation tab to simulate the target model.